INTELENCE® (etravirine) Patient Affordability Information

 INTELENCE® affordability options for eligible patients

-INTELENCE® (etravirine), in combination with other antiretroviral (ARV) agents, is indicated for the treatment of human immunodeficiency virus type 1 (HIV-1) infection in ARV treatment-experienced patients ages 6 years and older, who have evidence of viral replication and HIV-1 strains resistant to a non-nucleoside reverse transcriptase inhibitor (NNRTI) and other ARV agents.
+INTELENCE® (etravirine), in combination with other antiretroviral (ARV) agents, is indicated for the treatment of human immunodeficiency virus type 1 (HIV-1) infection in ARV treatment-experienced adults and pediatric patients ages 2 years and older.

 Severe Skin and Hypersensitivity Reactions:

 - Severe, potentially life-threatening, and fatal skin reactions have been reported in patients taking INTELENCE®.
 These include cases of Stevens-Johnson syndrome, toxic epidermal necrolysis, and erythema multiforme.

 - Hypersensitivity reactions including Drug Rash with Eosinophilia and Systemic Symptoms (DRESS) have also been reported and were characterized by rash, constitutional findings, and sometimes organ dysfunction, including hepatic failure.

 Discontinue INTELENCE® immediately if signs or symptoms of severe skin reactions or hypersensitivity reactions develop (including, but not limited to, severe rash or rash accompanied by fever, general malaise, fatigue, muscle or joint aches, blisters, oral lesions, conjunctivitis, facial edema, hepatitis, eosinophilia, or angioedema).

 - Monitor clinical status including liver transaminases, and initiate appropriate therapy.

 - Delay in stopping INTELENCE® treatment after the onset of severe rash may result in a life-threatening reaction.